Om-Kute/100-days-devops/day39.md

 Useful when you want more control	Convenient for synchronization By default, that integration is commonly a merge, although Git can also be configured to rebase.
 Here, origin is the conventional name for the remote repository.

+🍴 What is a Fork?

+A Fork is a GitHub-side copy of another user's repository under your own GitHub account.

+Typical use cases:

+Open-source contribution
+Experimenting with another project
+Proposing improvements
+Working without direct write access to the original repository